RUBi-ZA/MODE-TASK/README.md

 Collection of tools for analysing normal modes and performing principal component analysis

-##for downloading pyMODE-TASK - a PyMol plugin, click here.
+pyMODE-TASK - a PyMol plugin for MODE-TASK is [available here](https://github.com/RUBi-ZA/pyMODE-TASK).

 ## Installation